dmelo/g2m2-pages/blog/11/aws-how-safely-reboot-your-ec2-instance.md

 Date: 2011/09/23
 */

+# AWS - How to safely reboot your EC2 instance

 If you install a new kernel, you will have to reboot your system in order to use it, right?
 When you are doing such things on a real machine that is next to you, there is no much trouble rebooting it.
 That's because you have a keyboard plugged on the machine.
 But, what happens if your server is a virtual server, like EC2?
 If you reboot your machine and SSH doesn't come back, you're gonna have problems.
 Specially if you use just EC2-Storage instead of EBS.

 A few months ago, I had to reboot a server and I faced the worst possible scenario.
 The SSH didn't came back, I was using EC2-Storage to store all the data.
 The server was hosting around four websites, all of them was important to the client.
 I remember that (after kicking myself) I spent the next 28 hours: